-- 7. The manufacturer shall, for a period ending ten years after the last instrument has been manufactured, keep at the disposal of the national authorities: - the documentation referred to in 3.1, second indent; - the updating referred to in paragraph 3.5, as approved; - the decisions and reports from the notified body referred to in paragraphs 3.5, 5.3 and 5.4.
+- 7. The manufacturer shall, for a period ending 10 years after the instrument has been placed on the market, keep at the disposal of the national authorities: - a) the documentation concerning the quality system referred to in point 3.1, - b) the information related to the change referred to in point 3.5, as approved; - c) the decisions and reports of the notified body referred to in points 3.5, 5.3 and 5.4.

-Authorised representative
+8. Authorised representative